flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180724-18-08-23-digital-connection-vs-human-connection.md

     connections to each other & the world around us.
   card_citation: ''
 card_2:
-  card_text: "> a\x1C**Decades of research on happiness tell us that engaging positively with others is critical for our well-being.** Modern technology may be wonderful, but it can … take away from the special moments we have with friends and family in person.a\x1D\n> \n> Ryan Dwyer of the University of British Columbia on his study of smartphone distraction at the dinner table."
+  card_text: "> ax1C**Decades of research on happiness tell us that engaging positively with others is critical for our well-being.** Modern technology may be wonderful, but it can … take away from the special moments we have with friends and family in person.ax1Dn> n> Ryan Dwyer of the University of British Columbia on his study of smartphone distraction at the dinner table."
   card_citation: ''
 card_3:
   card_text: >-